Last updated April 2025

 Auto Insurance Extras

 Carefully evaluate other types of optional coverage using a similar cost-benefit approach.
 Many add-ons are just marketing gimmicks.
 If a company offers “accident forgiveness,” “vanishing deductibles,” and other benefits for no extra premium, great; but these features really aren’t worth much.
+Click here for more ways to save on car insurance.

 Baby Products and Kids’ Toys

 Many gadgets marketed to new parents—wipe warmers, Diaper Genies, swings that magically calm your wailing infant—promise to keep your home as peaceful as a yoga retreat.
-But seasoned baby wranglers know they’re often gimmicks you don’t need and won’t use.
+But seasoned baby wranglers know they are money wasters.
+Most parents (we included) wish we’d bought our kids 90 percent fewer toys.
+So many gifts were played with for a few hours and ignored forever after.

 Bottled Water